ldionne/dyno/README.md

    Because of the lack of value semantics, we usually end up allocating these polymorphic objects on the heap.
-This is both horribly inefficient and semantically wrong, since chances are we did not need the dynamic storage duration at all, and a simple stack-allocated object with the usual lifetime would have been enough.
+This is both horribly inefficient and semantically wrong, since chances are we did not need the dynamic storage duration at all, and an object with automatic storage duration (e.g. on the stack) would have been enough.

 4. __Slow__<br>
    95% of the time, we end up calling a virtual method through a polymorphic